Infinite-Coder-001/Hotlist-API/README.md

 ```

 ## Callback
 The callback function is called after all data is loaded.
 The function is called with an argument - an array with 30 arguments - the top 30 programs on Hotlist.
-Each argument in the array is an object that contains:
+Each argument in the array is an object, that contains:
  - `title`: The title of the program
  - `author`: Author of the program
  - `votes`: Amount of votes, that the program has